Vanta-zjm/testimonials-grid-layout/README.md

 # Testimonials Grid Layout

-A multi-card testimonial section built with semantic HTML and CSS Grid.
+A responsive testimonial section designed to showcase user feedback for a fictional product or service.
+Built using semantic HTML and CSS Grid, this layout emphasizes clarity, balance, and visual hierarchy.
 Completed as part of a layout replication challenge.

 ## 🌐 Live Demo
 [👉 View Online](https://vanta-zjm.github.io/testimonials-grid-layout/index.html)